tjmora/g-font/README.md

 it doesn't do the collecting and the dynamic insertion of `<link>` tags.
 You need to place the necessary `<link>` tags yourself as discussed previously in the later part of the **Development vs Production** section.

-## Issues/Contributing

-Before you create any issue or make a pull request, please consider the following:

-1. The weight parameter for the `font` and `font_` will only be of type string for the meantime, even for the numeric values.
-This makes the custom font/value types simpler and the code editor will have easier time generating the set of valid values.

-2. Only the variation settings or axes included [here](https://fonts.google.com/variablefonts#axis-definitions) are supported as these have documented default values.
-A few Google fonts have exotic variation settings but this library chose to ignore those axes.

-3. Some fonts from this [repo](https://github.com/google/fonts) have missing METADATA files.
-Those fonts are not even present in the Google Fonts website so this library also chose to ignore those fonts.